izaakm1/giphy-app/README.md

 # giphy-app
-# Using API calls retrieves giphs from Giphy website and displays them to the user.
+# Using the Giphy API endpoint this website retrieves and displays giphs to the user.

 # How to use

-* user will enter input into a input box
-* user then clicks submit right next to the input box
+* User searches giph term in input box
 * 10 giphs are then dynamically displayed on the page
 * a new button remembering the input is displayed at the top of the page for easy retrieval later on

 Link to site https://izaakmills.github.io/giphy-app/